GUT-AI/gut-ai/README.rst

 Whitepaper
 ^^^^^^^^^^

-- `An Overview of the GUT-AI Foundation: Vision for an Ecosystem of Concepts and Implementations <https://doi.org/10.31219/osf.io/bxw4h>`_
+- `An Overview of GUT-AI Foundation: Vision for an Ecosystem of Concepts and Implementations <https://doi.org/10.31219/osf.io/bxw4h>`_

 Read a brief `Summary <summaries/README.rst#whitepaper>`_ of the Whitepaper.